allysonpark/allysonpark.github.io/educational.md

 # Educational Materials

-All of the educational content below was created for usage in Berkeley's CS61B: Data Structures and Algorithms.
+All the educational content below was created for usage in Berkeley's CS61B: Data Structures and Algorithms.
 My involvement with the course is as follows:
 - [Spring 2020] Academic Intern
 - [Fall 2020] TA
 - [Spring 2021] TA, Head of discussion